BoringGenius/WhatsappWeb/README.md

-# WhatsappWeb
+# WhatsappWebClient

-This contains .deb file needed to install whatsapp application in ubuntu systems
+In order to install Whatsapp web client in Your Debian/Ubuntu based systems,

+Download/Clone the repository.

+Then install it using

+$ sudo apt install ./(package_name).deb